15 FREE things to do together with your Dad on Father's Day

-2. Enjoy the day out doing what Dad wants to do
+2. Enjoy the day doing what Dad wants to do

 If you Dad loves fishing but never gets to do it because he is busy taking the kids out and about to where they want to go, then set aside the whole day to go fishing with him.
-He will enjoy spending time together on Father’s Day as a family, especially as he gets to do his favourite hobby.
+Remember if Auckland is still at COVID-19 Alert Level 3 on Father’s Day then you are only allowed to go fishing from a wharf or the shore, you can’t cast off the rocks or fish from a boat.
+Dad’s will enjoy spending time together on Father’s Day as a family, especially as he gets to do his favourite hobby.

 3. Play computer games

 If your Dad loves playing Nintendo Switch or computer games, then join in a family game session of his favourite games, whether that is Pacman, Fortnite, Zelda or Mario.
-Remember to let him win, it’s Father’s Day after all.
+Just remember to let him win, it’s Father’s Day after all.

 4. Watch Dad's favourite family movies

-Have a family movie night on Father’s Day.
+Have a family movie night on Father’s Day at home.
 Make some popcorn and choose Dad’s favourite family movies to watch together.

 5. Put on a show

-7. Get out his favourite author's latest book from the library
+7. Get out your Dad's favourite author's latest book from the library

 8. Do Dad's weekend jobs so he can relax

-If the kids are old enough get them to do Dad’s usual weekend chores so he can relax, or do something else.
-Whether that’s mowing the lawns, washing the car or painting the fence.
+If the kids are old enough get them to do Dad’s usual weekend chores around the house so he can relax, or do something else.
+Whether that’s mowing the lawns, hanging out the washing, weeding, cooking or painting the fence.

 Most of us don’t print out all of our photo’s anymore.
 It’s fun to look at our older digital albums together and reminisce over the old photos of holidays and funny occasions that you enjoyed together as a family.